Vessel9817/onion-site-template/README.md

 ## Compatibility

 This project is OS-agnostic, except for some of the optional features used, which are currently Windows-only.
-We officially support the latest stable versions of Node and npm (consequently also npx) for up-to-date security releases.
+We officially support recent versions of Node and npm (consequently also npx) for up-to-date security releases.
 As such, other Node package managers (e.g, yarn, pnpm) may not be supported.
 Where possible, package manager commands are replaced with an equivalent Node CLI command.